PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 }
 ````

-Reference now the `TestModule project` to the `TestClient project`.
+Now reference the `TestModule project` to the `TestClient project`.
 This is needed so that the TestModule assembly is copied to TestClient output folder.

 Start your application and be amazed.